nhsengland/fdp-design-guide/docs/index.md

 <p><p class="inline-container">NHS Blue<span class="colour-rect" style="--colour: #005EB8; --txt_clr: white">#005EB8</span> Use this for logos, straps</p></p>
 </li>
 <li>
-<p><p class="inline-container">White<span class="colour-rect" style="--colour: #FFFFFF; --txt_clr: black">#FFFFFF</span> Use this for labels on buttons, NHS logo, headings on NHS blue</p></p>
+<p><p class="inline-container">White<span class="colour-rect app-colour-list__swatch--border" style="--colour: #FFFFFF; --txt_clr: black">#FFFFFF</span> Use this for labels on buttons, NHS logo, headings on NHS blue</p></p>
 </li>
 </ul>
 <p>Users think that when colour is used it is trying to convey information, so make sure the use of colour is intentional and consistent.
 Don't use colour just for decoration: </p>
 <ul>
-<p>See the section on Guidance on use of colour - to ensure consistent experience for users across all products </p>
+<li>see the section on Guidance on use of colour - to ensure consistent experience for users across all products </li>
-<p>A proportion of users cannot differentiate different colours.
+<li>a proportion of users cannot differentiate different colours.
 To communicate with people who cannot see well or distinguish colours, you may need to: <ul>
-<li>ensure that the contrast between colours is high enough using a colour tool, for example <a href="https://silktide.com/">Silktide</a></li>
+<li>ensure that the contrast between colours is high enough using a colour tool</li>
 <li>word things differently</li>
 <li>use more than one visual cue, for example, text and an icon as well as colour</li>
 </ul>